-M.Ed. programs in Special Education may be pursued of Early Childhood Special Education and Collaborative Teacher (K-6, 6-12).
-A specific program of courses is planned in conjunction with the candidate's advisor.
-The student should consult an advisor in the Graduate Studies Office for further assistance in the appropriate area.
-The Education Specialist degree is offered in the area of Collaborative Teacher (K-6, 6-12).
+Traditional master's and alternative master's programs in special education may be pursued in early childhood special education, collaborative teacher K-6 or collaborative teacher 6-12.
+A specific program of coursework is planned in conjunction with the candidate's adviser.
+The student should consult an adviser in the Graduate Studies Office for further assistance in the appropriate area.

+The education specialist degree is offered in the area of collaborative teacher K-6 and collaborative teacher 6-12.